Sex differences in lovebird behaviour

 Table 5.
 Feeding

-Cocks are clearly more often the feed giving sex.
+Cocks are clearly more often the food giving sex.

 X2[1] = 12.9, p < 0.001.